Guerrilla Girls: Diversity

 Despite having routinely challenged art institutions to display more artists of color, both members and critics want the Guerrilla Girls to be more diverse.
 Their art was believed to be exclusive to white feminism and they addressed by creating a series of activist artworks addressing a range of issues that women faced.
 "Zora Neale Hurston" recalls Guerrilla Girl membership as "mostly white" and largely mirroring the art world demographics that they critiqued.
+They have "staunchly, and problematically, resisted being surveyed as to the makeup of their own membership".

 Despite sporting gorilla masks to downplay personal identity, some members attribute Guerrilla Girl interests to the fact that de facto leaders "Frida Kahlo" and "Käthe Kollwitz" are both white. ("Frida Kahlo" has also been criticized for her appropriation of a Latina artist's name.)
 The artist believed in the overt artistic expression by correlating beauty and pain, along with the rise of modernism.
-An art movement without generalization.

-However, any precise information on the demographics of the Guerrilla Girls is impossible, for they have "staunchly, and problematically, resisted being surveyed as to the makeup of their own membership".

 Several Guerrilla Girls who are people of color have faced numerous challenges.
 Despite the Guerrilla Girls' stance against tokenism, some artists of color abandoned Guerrilla Girl membership due to tokenism, silencing, disrespect, and whitewashing.
 As a woman of color, "Alma Thomas" describes having felt uncomfortable wearing the Guerrilla Girls' signature gorilla mask.
 "Thomas" recalls little effort being devoted to understanding the challenges of artists of color.
 "Their whiteness was such that they ... didn't understand that blacks were being put in a completely separate world in the art world, that black male artists and black female artists are completely separated, completely segregated to this day."
 Ultimately, this widespread antagonism led to many "artists of color [leaving] after a few meetings because they could sense the unspoken hierarchy in the group".